Tecnativa/web/web_app_drawer/README.rst

 * Provide keyboard navigation to secondary (top) menu
 * Drag drawer from left to open in mobile
+* Figure out how to test focus on hidden elements for keyboard nav tests

 Bug Tracker
 ===========